darkstne/bot/README.md

 ## Copyright
 This plugin is licensed under the Apache License v2.0.
 Copyright violations can be reported on the Darkstone forum: https://talk.darkst.one

+## Beyond
+This document was last updated on February 16th, 2021.